skimslozo/3dv/README.md

 ## File Struture
-- football/ containts a hard fork from https://github.com/google-research/football with major changes
+- football/ contains a hard fork from https://github.com/google-research/football with major changes
-- src/ contains the dataset generator and the rest of the pipeline
+- src/ contains the dataset generator, and the rest of the pipeline
   1. DataManager.py saves all data
   2. DatasetGenerator.py activates the football/ folder
   3. EstimationMetric.py consists several estimation metrics
   4. SoccerVisualizer.py to visualize football field and trajectory
-  5. TrajectoryEstimation.py estimatior for trajectory
+  5. TrajectoryEstimation.py estimator for trajectory
-  6. Explore_Dataset.py Example of Triangulation on dataset 'test_run2'
+  6. Explore_Dataset.py Example of Triangulation and visualization on dataset 'test_run2'
   7. camera_positions.csv contains camera position for datagen.py
   8. camera_orientation.csv contains camera orientation for datagen.py
   9. datagen.py to generate data.
 Entry Point